 In every area Stan worked in, there were times when, out of boredom or nervousness or both, he would damage the item he was working on, using his fingernail to tear off chunks of wood or grout or Craft Steel.
 When supervisors expressed their exasperation, Stan would offer no defense, no resistance.
 Guilt practically oozed out of him as he recalled similar reprimands he had heard for all of his twenty-five years.
 He was convinced he always had, and always would, irritate people.
 Criticism was what he expected from the world; it was what he thought he deserved.
 Stan would listen silently to the supervisor, but his downcast eyes were eloquent enough: “I had it coming, didn’t I?” they said—thus articulating his deepest conviction about himself.

-Stan was about 5’8″ and had short blond hair, and his IQ was fifty-two.
+Stan was about 5’8″ and had short blond hair.
+His IQ was fifty-two.
 According to his parents, whom he had lived with all his life, he was a light sleeper who woke up at the slightest sound.
 A psychologist—observing his darting eyes, his fidgeting, and the frequent wringing of his hands—once noted that Stan seemed to want to climb out of his skin.

 At the Center he was friends with Jerry, and indeed they were much alike.
 There were obvious differences, of course: Jerry was much louder, much more talkative, and much more disruptive than Stan.
 But both suffered from low self-esteem and an overpowering sense of shame.
 And both were careless workers who often left supervisors frustrated.
 When supervisors expressed this, however, Jerry and Stan reacted very differently.
 Jerry protested vociferously—“You’re always pickin’ on me!”—while Stan, in silence, blamed only himself.
 Jerry thought reprimands were his lot, Stan thought they were his due.
 Both were sad figures.